+It is likely possible to run PyOxidizer on unsupported operating systems and architectures.
 However, PyOxidizer needs to run Python interpreters on the machine performing build/packaging actions and the built binary needs to run a Python interpreter for the target architecture and operating system.
 These Python interpreters need to be built/packaged in a specific way so PyOxidizer can interact with them.

 See Available Python Distributions for the full list of available Python distributions.
-The supported operating systems and architectures are:
+The supported operating systems and architectures of the built-in Python distributions are: